top of page

 Another idea is a FLIPBELT

-Or, take a look at this one
+Or, take a look at this one from Under Armour,

 About the Author: Gayle Rigione is CEO of Allergy Force, the food allergy app.
 She’s also an allergy mom.
 She’s lived the heart stopping moments when her son ate the wrong thing, second guessed reactions and raced to the ER.
-These experiences inspire her to create tech tools for people with food allergies.
+These experiences inspire her to create tech tools and educational resources for people with food allergies.
 Whatever you do, do it with a full heart.
 Audentes Fortuna Iuvat

-Image: Dakota Monk from Burst
+Image: Dakota Monk on Burst